Fredy Acuna / December 8, 2025 / 8 min read

 Option B: Use Your Own Domain

-Enter your subdomain: gemma.yourdomain.com
+Enter your subdomain: ollama.yourdomain.com

 Make sure you have a DNS A record pointing to your Dokploy server's IP.

-11434 (this is the port Ollama exposes internally)/Now, here's the critical step the original tutorial got right—you must download the model manually:
+open-webuichat.yourdomain.com)8080Now, here's the critical step—you must download the model manually:

-gemma-inference containerollama pull gemma3:270m
+ollama containerollama pull gemma3:270m

 Wait for the download to complete.
 You can verify it worked with: